Way 2 Goodlife

 • Garage Sale – A great family activity that will help you to get rid of the stuff you no longer need with the help of your kids.
 Children can help you organize things for the garage sale as well as sell it (often buyers will pay the asking price – not everyone can argue with a kid over a dollar).

-• Babysitting job – While there is no law that suggests at what age a child can start babysitting, it usually comes down to common sense.
-Both the parents of the babysitter and the parents of the children s/he will be watching need to make the decision on whether or not the babysitter is mature enough for the job.
-Keep in mind in some states a child can’t be left unattended as old as 12 for long periods of time.
+• Babysitting job – While no law suggests when a child can start babysitting, it usually comes down to common sense.
+Both the parents of the babysitter and the parents of the children s/he will be watching need to decide whether the babysitter is mature enough for the job.
+In some states, a child can’t be left unattended as old as 12 for long periods.
 If your son or daughter is interested in babysitting, sign them up to take a course (the Red Cross has a great babysitting certification course available)

 • Pet Care – Provide pet care services for friends or neighbors.
 Pets need washing, walking, and sometimes, even training.